 In 2010: It was first tested in people.

-In January 2014: it obtained marketing authorization from the European Commission (EC) as a single agent once-daily oral drug for the treatment of CHC genotypes.
+In January 2014: It obtained marketing authorization from the European Commission (EC) as a single-agent once-daily oral drug for the treatment of CHC genotypes.

 Sofosbuvir was recommended as first-line therapy in combination with other antivirals for all six genotypes of Hepatitis C by the American Association for the Study of Liver Diseases (AASLD) and the Infectious Diseases Society of America (IDSA) in 2016.
 Generally, it is indicated for

 Depending on the genotype, sofosbuvir is often used in combination with other antivirals to cure, or achieve a sustained virologic response; antivirals that are used in these combinations include Ledipasvir, Velpatasvir, Daclatasvir, Simeprevir, Elbasvir, Grazoprevir, Ribavirin, Peginterferon alfa-2a, or Peginterferon alfa-2b with the intent, after 12 weeks of daily therapy.

 A virus uses an enzyme called RNA polymerase to replicate RNA in order to make a copy of RNA for the new virus formation.
 Sofosbuvir inhibits enzyme RNA polymerase – the cellular worker that performs the replication process.
-The existing Hepatitis C viruses could not make new viruses due to sofosbuvir mechanism of action.
+The existing Hepatitis C viruses could not make new viruses due to the sofosbuvir mechanism of action.

 Among all the types of hepatitis, Hepatitis C is the most dangerous one.
 Around 150 million people are infected with hepatitis C around the world and 350,000 people die every year.
 It is estimated that about 215,000 people in the UK chronically be infected with hepatitis C.